microwavedcola1/mango-v3-service/mango-service-v3/README.md

 # mango-v3-service
-A REST API server, aimed to follow spec as close as possible to popular exchanges like ftx, etc. Requires user to run a local copy with his/her own private key.
+A REST API server, aimed to follow spec as close as possible to popular exchanges like ftx, etc. Motivation is that experienced traders can bring their existing tools to mango markets.
+Requires user to run a local copy with his/her own private key.
 See postman export to see what is already implemented.

 # Contributing
 Wip